Our mushroom fruiting block kits are fully colonized and ready to grow. Each block measures ~9x6x6 inches and weighs ~5lbs.

 Nameko mushroom kits, though reliable, may take extra attention and time to produce mushrooms.
 They prefer cooler temperatures and need a constant humidity.
-Using a humidity tent will help mitigate humidity issues as long as there are enough holes in it for proper gas exchange.
+Using a humidity tent or humidity-controlled fruiting chamber will help mitigate moisture issues as long as there is proper gas exchange.

 2) Nameko loves lots of humidity and moisture but also needs ventilation to grow to full size.
 Place your sliced bag in the most humid part of your home and outside of direct sunlight.
 We suggest putting your bag on a kitchen counter somewhat close to a sink.
 If your home is really dry, you may want to make a humidity tent to place over your bag.
 Simply take a trash bag or other loosely fitting plastic bag and put PLENTY of 1/2 inch holes in it (THIS IS IMPORTANT: Mushrooms exhale CO2 and inhale oxygen.
 They will suffocate themselves if there isn’t adequate airflow!
 Nameko that look stringy or strange are usually growing that way because they need more air!).
 Spray the outside of your block near the slice at least once per day.
 If you choose to use a humidity tent make sure to spray the inside of the tent once per day to maintain humidity.
 With Nameko, the more humid and well-maintained the moisture, the better.